Mad scientist: Post–World War II depictions

 Mad scientists were most conspicuous in popular culture after World War II.
 The sadistic human experimentation conducted under the auspices of the Nazis, especially those of Josef Mengele, and the invention of the atomic bomb, gave rise in this period to genuine fears that science and technology had gone out of control.
 That the scientific and technological build-up during the Cold War brought about increasing threats of unparalleled destruction of the human species did not lessen the impression.
 Mad scientists frequently figure in science fiction and motion pictures from the period.

 Animation

-Mad scientists in animation have included Professor Frink, Professor Farnsworth, Rick Sanchez, Rintaro Okabe, and Dr. Heinz Doofenshmirtz.
+Mad scientists in animation include Professor Frink from The Simpsons, Professor Farnsworth from Futurama, Rick Sanchez from Rick and Morty, Rintaro Okabe from Science Adventure, Dr. Heinz Doofenshmirtz from Phineas and Ferb, and Dr. Lullah from StuGo.

-Walt Disney Pictures had its mainstay Mickey Mouse trying to save his dog Pluto from The Mad Doctor (1933).
+Walt Disney Pictures had Mickey Mouse trying to save his dog Pluto from The Mad Doctor (1933).